 - 1/4 tsp fish sauce

-- To prepare the sauce, combine all of the ingredients in a small bowl and whisk until combined.
+- Add all of the ingredients to a small bowl and whisk until smooth.

 Prepare the shrimp marinade.

 - Heat a large skillet over medium high heat.
 Add all of the shrimp and marinade to the pan.
 Cook for 2-3 minutes on each side until the shrimp is pink and cooked through.